 Falls Creek, Australia

 Australia isn’t exactly famous for its ski scene, but at Falls Creek, an Australian Alps ski resort in Victoria, you can enjoy skiing in June, July and August.
-Falls Creek ski village is easy to access, located about 220 miles from Melbourne, and offers pleasantly cool, rarely freezing temperatures in the region’s lower elevations during the winter months.
-When in Melbourne, Australia’s second most populous city, you’ll have the opportunity to enjoy this mecca for shopping and fine cuisine too.
+Falls Creek ski village is easy to access from Melbourne and offers pleasantly cool, rarely freezing temperatures in the region’s lower elevations during the winter months.
+When in Melbourne, Australia’s second-most populous city, you’ll have the opportunity to enjoy this mecca for shopping and fine cuisine too.
 Its galleries, theaters, shops and restaurants offer a distinctly European feel, with shoppers flocking to the elegant Royal Arcade on Bourke Street, Chapel Street and the Melbourne Central Shopping Center as well as Queen Victoria Market, which has been selling produce, clothes and crafts for over a century.

-The Patagonian region of Argentina not only offers some of the most breathtaking scenery on the planet, its home to the charming town of Bariloche, located near some of Argentina’s best ski slopes, including the Cerro Catedral ski area, one of the biggest on the continent with over 60 miles of runs, providing another great destination for skiing during America’s summer months.
+The Patagonian region of Argentina not only offers some of the most breathtaking scenery on the planet, it’s home to the charming town of Bariloche near some of Argentina’s best ski slopes.
+The Cerro Catedral ski area, one of the biggest on the continent with over 60 miles of runs, provides another great destination for skiing during America’s summer months.
 Even if you aren’t into the sport, you’ll have lots to do here.
 Bariloche offers a unique atmosphere that’s been compared to some of the most picturesque towns in the central European Alps.
-When the town was first settled over a hundred years ago, most residents were immigrants from German-speaking countries like Germany, Switzerland and Austria, with architecture resembling their homeland.
+When the town was first settled over a hundred years ago, most residents were immigrants from Germany, Switzerland and Austria, with architecture resembling their homeland.
 It also happens to be filled with delectable chocolate shops, breweries, and even the occasional Saint Bernard.